 Our corporate offices are located in Bellevue, Washington.
-Our Washington location includes administrative, finance, operations, research and development and sales and marketing functions and consists of leased space of approximately 6,300 square feet.
+Our Washington location includes administrative, finance, and sales and marketing functions and consists of leased space of approximately 6,300 square feet.
 The lease expires in 2014.
 Our manufacturing facility is located in Hopewell Junction, New York, where we lease approximately 37,000 square feet from IBM.
 The New York facility houses our equipment for OLED microdisplay fabrication, assembly operations, research and development, and product development functions.
 The lease expires in 2014.
-In addition, the Company leases approximately 2,400 square feet of office space for design and product development in Santa Clara, California and the lease expires in 2015.
+In addition, the Company leases approximately 2,400 square feet of office space for design and product development in Santa Clara, California and the lease expires in 2014.